 P.S.
 Be sure to check out all of my healthy muffin recipes for more favorites.

 Quinoa banana mini muffins

-These quinoa banana mini muffins are gluten-free and naturally sweetened and make a perfect wholesome little bite!
+These quinoa banana mini muffins are gluten-free and naturally sweetened and make a perfect wholesome little bite for toddlers and preschoolers!

 - 1 cup cooked quinoa